HOME | ABOUT US | A&P COURSES | ADMISSIONS | FAQ's INTERNATIONAL | LODGING | LEARN to FLY | CONTACT US

 2. FAA Authorization Process: We will guide you in the process of attaining the prerequisite FAA authorizations before you arrive at the school.
 We are here to assist and guide you every step of the way.

-3. Remit Deposit: A deposit of $250.00 USD is due prior to your arrival to guarantee placement in the program of choice.
+3. Remit Deposit: A deposit registration fee of $500.00 USD is due prior to your arrival to guarantee placement in the program of choice.
 Forms of payment are limited to credit card - VISA, MasterCard, Amex or Discover Card.
-(This deposit also applies to individual and specialized courses). ** The course deposit (less a $50 enrollment and processing fee) shall be applied to the total cost of course the 1st day of class. **
+(This deposit also applies to all individual and specialized courses).
+See cancellation policy for information on refunds.

-4. Arrival at American Airman/Heritage Flight Academy: Course fee's shall be paid in full at check-in when you arrive at the school.
+4. Arrival at American Airman/Heritage Flight Academy: The course fee difference (less the deposit) shall be paid in full when you arrive at the school.

 back to top